Mortgages For Mobile Homes

 Because traditional mortgages are secured on the land the home is built on, you have to pay a Land Registry Charge when you buy.
 However, when you purchase a mobile home, you do not purchase the land the property is located on and are not eligible for a mortgage.
 Therefore, if you need a loan in order to buy your mobile home, you may need to find a specialist lender.

 If you have a property you can potentially use the equity to raise a loan to buy a mobile home.
-In this scenario complete our enquiry form below to see how we can help.
+It may also be possible to secure a loan on the land that the mobile home is parked on.

 In some ways, however, buying a mobile home can be a simpler process than that of buying a traditional property.
 For one thing, you do not have to instruct a solicitor to carry out any conveyancing.